biocore/qurro/README.md

 a "ranked" plot of taxa alongside a scatterplot showing the log ratios of certain taxon abundances within samples.

+These visualizations are linked [1]: selections in the rank plot modify the scatterplot of samples.
+Clicking on two taxa in the rank plot sets a new numerator taxon (determined from the first-clicked taxon) and a new denominator taxon (determined from the second-clicked taxon) for the abundance log ratios in the scatterplot of samples.

-These visualizations are linked: selections in the rank plot impact the scatterplot of samples by changing the log ratios that are used.
-You can also run textual queries over the various taxa's lineages, in order to create more complicated log ratios -- the taxa used in these log ratios are highlighted in the rank plot.
+You can also run textual queries over the various taxa definitions, in order to create more complicated log ratios (e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").\* The taxa used in these log ratios are highlighted in the rank plot.

+\* The ranks within a taxon are separated by semicolons, so if you want to filter just to taxa containing a certain rank -- e.g. "Propionibacterium" -- you can specify this as `;Propionibacterium;`.
+(Of course, if the rank you're using is on the species level you'll need to omit the trailing semicolon, and if the rank you're using is at the domain level you'll need to omit the leading semicolon.
+This feature is in development, so we'll probably remove the need for this behavior in the future.)

 ## Screenshot